fidogolu/SRE-Remediation-Agent-LangGraph-Pipeline/README.md

 ## 📖 Description

-This project implements an **SRE Remediation Agent** — a production-ready pipeline that ingests system metrics, detects anomalies using configurable rule-based detection, and generates actionable remediation recommendations via LLMs.
+This project implements an **SRE Remediation Agent** — a pipeline that ingests system metrics, detects anomalies using configurable rule-based detection, and generates actionable remediation recommendations via LLMs.
 It demonstrates how to build reliable, maintainable AI-powered operations tools using the **LangGraph StateGraph** paradigm with strict type safety at every stage.

 Key capabilities include: